 Our School Values

-Our value this term is Honesty and these are the qualities we look for.
+Our value this term is Compassion and these are the qualities we look for.

-You might like to explore honesty and truthfulness with your family at home with ideas on this leaflet
+You might like to explore compassion with your family at home with ideas on this leaflet

 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.